About The Event

 Jehad Ja'em University of Qatar Qatar

-Joachim Klaus Karlsruhe Institute of Technology (KIT) Germany
+Joachim Klaus Karlsruhe Institute of Technology Germany

 Jutta Treviranus Inclusive Design Research Centre Canada